 What does cyber insurance cover?

-Cyber insurance means Howden Matrix is right by your side, before during and after your incident.
+Cyber insurance means Howden Hellas is right by your side, before during and after your incident.

 The standout benefits of cyber insurance are access to highly experienced experts to nullify the threat as quickly as possible and help mitigate disastrous consequences.